Protectator/jsx-tsx-logos/README.md

 And if you're *even more* like me, you've been bothered by the fact that there's no specific icon for `.jsx` and `.tsx` files.
 So this is my attempt at making one for these.

+Both logos are heavily inspired by [the OpenJSX logo](https://github.com/OpenJSX/logo), except the text is larger here for a better legibility on small formats.

+## Usage example

 This is how it looks like on my IDE :

 ![Screenshot](example.png "Screenshot")

-Both logos are heavily inspired by [the OpenJSX logo](https://github.com/OpenJSX/logo), except the text is larger here for a better legibility.